 - Preheat oven to 375 degrees Fahrenheit.
 Butter a 9-by-5-inch loaf pan.
 Punch down dough.
 Shape into an 8-inch square, about 1 inch thick.
 Fold in two opposite sides to meet in the middle.
 Press seam to seal.
 Place dough seam-side-down in prepared pan.
 Sprinkle with flour.
 Drape with plastic wrap and let rise in a warm spot to 3⁄4 inch above top of pan, 30 to 45 minutes.

 - Just before baking, you can lightly brush the top with an egg wash (one whole egg beaten with a little water) and top with seeds or oatmeal.
 This gives it a nice shine and allows the toppings to stick to the bread.
+You can also get creative when it comes to topping your bread — try nuts or seeds (like black and white sesame seeds or poppy seeds).

 - Transfer pan to oven and immediately reduce heat to 350 degrees Fahrenheit.
 Bake, rotating halfway through, until top is golden brown and bottom sounds hollow when tapped, 35 to 40 minutes.